VidarStiernstrom/ysf-alfem/README.md

 2. The stress tensor and strain rate (Lagrange multipliers) enforcing the yield condition are updated.
 3. Convergence is checked based on residual norms of the augmented system.

 Currently, only Bingham fluid flow is implemented.
+The project is WIP and needs verifation for correctness.

 ---

 ## Test cases
-Two main driver scripts are available.
+### `bingham_particle.py`:

-- `bingham_particle.py`: Solver for particle sedimenting in a Bingham fluid (or equivalently Bingham flow about a cylinder).
+Solver for particle sedimenting in a Bingham fluid (or equivalently Bingham flow about a cylinder).
 See [2] for a similar problem setup.

+Although only tested on 2D problems, most of the functionallity is implemented for general D-dimensional problems, based on the geometric dimension of the mesh

 Run with `mpirun -np N python bingham_particle.py` where `N` is the number of MPI processes.

+### `stokes_particle.py`:
-- `stokes_particle.py`: Solves only the Stokes sub-problem on the particle domain using a manufactured solution.
+Solves only the Stokes sub-problem on the particle domain using a manufactured solution.
 Intended for verification of the Stokes solver.

 Run with `python stokes_particle.py mode` where `mode` is either `plot` (plotting solution and errros) or `conv` (performs a convergence study).

-### Solver details
+### Stokes sub-problem solver details
 The Stokes-type subproblem is discretized using Taylor–Hood finite elements (P2–P1: quadratic velocity, linear pressure).
 This system is solved using the [PETSc](https://petsc.org/release/#) implementations of either
   - Iterative: MINRES with block AMG & Jacobi preconditioning
-  - Dircet: SuperLU.
+  - Direct: SuperLU.

-Although only tested on 2D problems, most of the functionallity is implemented for general D-dimensional problems, based on the geometric dimension of the mesh.

 ### TODO
-  - Verify correctness of Bingham fluid solver!
+  - Verify correctness of Bingham fluid solver!!
   - Adaptive mesh refinement.
 See adaptive mesh refinement strategies in [1] and [2].

 ## Dependencies